 Some 200 amphitheatres have been located across the Roman Empire, many can be visited by tourists today, whether at El Djem in Tunisia or at Cirencester in the UK.
-But towering above all is the Coloseum - the main location for Gladiator II.
+But towering above all is the Colosseum - the main location for Gladiator II.

 Gladiator and its sequel, Gladiator II, set between 180 and 211 CE both create a dialogue around dictatorship, gladiators and the absence of freedom of the people of Rome.
 The first film even concludes with the restoration of the Roman Republic (it didn’t happen historically).